Ratau-Lebohang/Ratau-Lebohang/README.md

 I'm a **Data Analyst** and **Business Intelligence Enthusiast** who thrives on turning complex data into powerful insights.
 I specialize in **Data Cleaning**, **Exploratory Data Analysis (EDA)**, **Data Visualization**, and **Storytelling** to drive informed decision-making.

 I am Driven by curiosity, creativity, and continuous learning Passionate about transforming raw data into strategic insights and skilled in real-world analytics, reporting, and dashboard building.

 Outside of work, you'll find me conquering hiking trails like a true adventurer, and getting lost in books that keep my mind sharp and inspired!

 ---
+##  *Featured Projects*

+- **Explore my full portfolio here** - [Portfolio Repository](https://github.com/Ratau-Lebohang/Lebohang-Analytics-Portfolio)

+---
 ## *Tech Stack*